jwangjie/Fine-tune-YOLOv3/README.md

 ---

+## Reference
+Please kindly cite this paper in your publications if this helps your research:

 ```
 @article{Wang2019group,
-    title={orientation- and Scale-Invariant Multi-Vehicle Detection and Tracking from Unmanned Aerial Videos},
+    title={Orientation- and Scale-Invariant Multi-Vehicle Detection and Tracking from Unmanned Aerial Videos},
     author={Wang, Jie and Simeonova, Sandra and Shahbazi, Mozhdeh},
     journal={Remote Sensing},
     year={2019},